Our Mission is to connect people with Jesus Christ, His Church, and His purpose for our lives.

-We at Burks believe there is no better way to serve God than by serving others.
+At Burks we believe the best way to serve God is to serve others.
 We strive to be an Acts 1:8 church by reaching out to help others in the Hixson/Soddy-Daisy communities (Jerusalem), Chattanooga area (Judea), United States (Samaria), and other countries (ends of the Earth).
 "But you will receive power when the Holy Spirit has come upon you; and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the Earth."
 Acts 1:8

-Here you will find the current mission areas actively engaging Burks friends and members in hands on help.
+Here you will find the current mission areas actively engaging with Burks friends and members.
 We encourage everyone to find places to share your gifts and time.

-You may contact the person listed on any mission by email and ask for more information, or to join in the work of that ministry.
-There is a Mission Table in the church Narthex, across from the coffee bar, where you can leave donations as indicated and gather additional information.
-You may also call the church Office Manager, Bindy, at 423.842.4219 with questions and she will direct you to the appropriate person who can help.
+You may contact the person listed by each mission by email for more information or to join in the work of that ministry.
+There is a Mission Table in the church Narthex, across from the coffee bar, where you can leave donations and gather additional information.
+You may also call the Missions Team Leader, Jim Knight at 423-842-5388 or email@example.com with any Missions related questions.

 A Christian organization providing safe, nurturing, and Christ centered homes for children of families in crisis.
 There are many volunteer opportunities that are well suited for both individuals and small groups.
-The Bethel Bible Village store on Hixson Pike will receive donations of well cared for furniture, toys, clothing and household items.
+The Bethel Bible Village store on Hixson Pike receives donations of well cared for furniture, toys, clothing and household items.